openresty/lua-nginx-module/README.markdown

 **phase:** *post-access*

-Act as an access phase handler and execute user code specified by `<lua-script-str>` for every request.
+Acts as an access phase handler and executes lua code string specified in `<lua-script-str>` for every request.
 The user code may call predefined APIs to generate response content.

-This hook uses exactly the same mechanism as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) so all the nginx APIs defined there are also available here.
+This directive uses exactly the same mechanism as [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua) so all the nginx APIs defined there are also available here.

 Note that this handler always runs *after* the standard [HttpAccessModule](http://wiki.nginx.org/HttpAccessModule).
 So the following will work as expected: